AIA Upjohn Research Initiative

 The Impact of Biophilic Learning Spaces on Student Success

-Principal Investigators: Mary Anne Akers, PhD (Morgan State University), James Determan, FAIA (Hord Coplan Macht)
+Principal Investigators: James Determan, FAIA (Hord Coplan Macht), Mary Anne Akers, PhD (Morgan State University)

 Based on biophilic and neuroscience literature, this research studies how biophilic learning environments correlate with student stress reduction and enhanced cognitive performance toward improved learning outcomes for urban middle school students.
-Two classrooms and two classes will be compared using data gathered from educators and students.
+A traditional classroom and an enriched classroom will be compared using data gathered from educators and students.
 The researchers, advised by neuroscientists at the Salk Institute and biophilic consultants from Terrapin Bright Green, will enhance the Biophilic Classroom with a visual connection to nature, dynamic and diffuse light, and biomorphic forms and patterns.
 The Traditional Classroom will remain without biophilic enrichment.
 This study aims to provide learning space designers, educators, and decision makers with evidence of the link between biophilic classroom design and student success.